quanturium/bouquet/README.md

 The logged info include:
 * Description of the method called
 * Life cycle events from RxJava
-* A summary of the result: count of items, time, subscribing thread and observing thread
+* A summary of the result:
+    * count of items
+    * benchmark
+    * whether it is synchronous or asynchronous
+    * subscribing/observing scheduler and thread name

 ## Setup